betagouv/document-ia/README.md

 # Edit .env and set your configuration values
 ```

-## Database & Redis Setup
+## Database, Redis & MinIO Setup

-The FastAPI application requires PostgreSQL and Redis instances to function properly.
+The FastAPI application requires PostgreSQL, Redis, and MinIO (S3 compatible storage) instances to function properly.
 You can use the provided `docker-compose.yml` file to quickly set up these services locally.

 ### Using Docker Compose